caocscar/sql-intermediate/README.md

 GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA public TO readaccess;
 -- Grant for new objects
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO readaccess;
--- Alternative syntax for grant on new objects
-ALTER DEFAULT PRIVILEGES FOR ROLE readaccess IN SCHEMA public GRANT SELECT ON SEQUENCES TO readaccess;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON SEQUENCES TO readaccess;
--- OR
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT EXECUTE ON FUNCTIONS TO readaccess;
 -- Create a user with password and grant existing role to user CREATE USER alex WITH LOGIN PASSWORD 'cao';